Workers' Compensation Virtual Seminar

 The Board of Examiners of Nursing Home Administrators for licensed nursing home administrators in the State of Alabama

-Certificates will be emailed to participants following the seminar.
+Certificates will be available to participants following the seminar.
 Participants must attend the entire program in order to receive a certificate.
 No partial credit will be given.